SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/search_spaces.rst

 Search Spaces
 =============

-Search spaces define what parameters the optimizer can explore.
-A search space is a Python dictionary mapping parameter names to their domains.
-The **type of each domain** is determined by the Python data structure you use:
+Before running any optimization you need to tell the optimizer which parameters exist, what values they can take, and what type each parameter is.
+In GFO a search space is a Python dictionary mapping parameter names to their domains.
+The **type of each domain** is determined by the Python data structure you use: tuples for continuous ranges, NumPy arrays for discrete grids, and Python lists for categorical choices.
+The optimizer adapts its search strategy per dimension type, so choosing the right data structure matters.

 .. grid:: 1